 How to increase spermidine intake?

-One way to increase spermidine intake is by incorporating foods naturally rich in spermidine into your daily diet.
+One way to increase your intake of spermidine is to incorporate foods naturally rich in it into your daily diet.
 Considering spermidine supplements can be an effective and convenient way to ensure adequate intake, especially if dietary sources are limited or insufficient.

 Is spermidine supplementation safe?

-What foods should I eat to reduce spermidine?
+What foods should I eat to reduce my spermidine levels?

-To reduce spermidine intake, limit foods high in this compound, such as wheat germ, aged cheese, mushrooms, soy products, legumes, and whole grains.
+To reduce intake of this compound, limit foods high in it, such as wheat germ, aged cheese, mushrooms, soy products, legumes, and whole grains.
 Opt for a varied diet that includes other nutrient-rich foods.

 Someone might consider reducing spermidine intake for specific medical reasons or dietary restrictions.
-For instance, if an individual has a condition that could be impacted by the effects of spermidine, such as certain hormonal or metabolic disorders, their healthcare provider might recommend adjusting dietary spermidine.
+For instance, if an individual has a condition that could be affected by spermidine, such as certain hormonal or metabolic disorders, their healthcare provider might recommend adjusting their dietary intake of spermidine.

 Resources: